-I’ve had on and off neck issues for about 10 years, dating back to an injury I suffered one night in University.
+I’ve had neck issues off and on for about 10 years, dating back to an injury I suffered one night in University.
 I woke up the next morning and could barely move my head.
 Over the next few days it got significantly better, but I’ve had some degree of neck stiffness and episodic pain ever since.

 As a result, I’ve become much more conscious of my sleeping position over the years.
 I have patients tell me all the time that they think their neck pain is due to their sleeping position.
 But I’m not so sure.
 Every night, you leave certain joints in awkward positions all night – your wrists, ankles, shoulders – and most of the time they don’t end up stiff and painful in the morning.
 If you have the range of motion and the nerves are functioning optimally, then you should be able to sleep however you want!